 We have stock ownership guidelines for our executive officers, which are set forth in our company's Governance Guidelines.
 Our Corporate Governance Guidelines state that (i) the chief executive officer of the company shall hold at least the greater of (a) 10,000 shares or (b) shares equal in value to three times (3x) the chief executive officer's annual base salary; and (ii) each "executive officer" other than the chief executive officer of the company (as determined by the Board) should hold at least the greater of (a) 10,000 shares or (b) shares equal in value to two times (2x) the executive officer's annual base salary.
 Shares counted for this purpose shall include shares owned by the executive officer, shares owned jointly with, or separately by spouse and/or minor children, including shares held in trusts, and vested, unreleased restricted stock units.
 Beginning April 2011, executive officers will have five (5) years to meet these ownership guidelines.
-In the event the requisite number of shares is increased by the Board after April 2011, executive officers will have the later of three years from the time of the increase, or five years from April 2011, to acquire any additional shares needed to meet such revised guidelines.
+New executive officers have five (5) years from the time they become executive officers to meet the ownership guidelines.
+In the event the requisite number of shares is increased by the Board, executive officers will have the later of three years from the time of the increase to acquire any additional shares needed to meet such revised guidelines.

-As of December 27, 2014, each of the named executive officers are progressing towards the guidelines and are expected to be in compliance within the stated timeframe.
+As of December 26, 2015, each of the named executive officers was in compliance within the stated timeframe.